39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Trombay

-76. The most populous city in India is –
+76. Which is the most populous city in India?

 (a) Bangalore